Frequently Asked Questions

 How can I pay for my purchases at Glenwood Sunday Market?

-Why are there pets allowed at Glenwood Sunday Market and what is the policy?
+Why are pets not allowed at Glenwood Sunday Market in 2020?

 Can I hand out leaflets, postcards, business cards, gather signatures for petitions at the Market?